SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 # [Popcorn](../../README.md) > [Documentation](../Documentation.md) > [DotNet](DotNetDocumentation.md) > Tutorial: Advanced Projections

 By now you've learned how to 'project' a data entity into another type, allowing you to filter out any properties that your api consumer didn't want.
-If that sentence didn't make sense, you should probably go back and complete [Gettings Started](DotNetTutorialGettingStarted.md) first.
+If that sentence didn't make sense, you should probably go back and complete [Getting Started](DotNetTutorialGettingStarted.md) first.
 We'll still be here when you get back.

 Next we'll explore some of the other options that using a projection exposes.
 We will start out with something simple; attaching a new property.